-Touch the "CHANGE VALUE" and use the keypad to enter the Deadband value.
+• Touch the "CHANGE VALUE" button next to the Blowdown Volume value and use the keypad to enter the Volume value.
 Touch the OK button to accept.

 The TIMEOUT alarm is designed to notify the operator of a problem in the Blowdown system such as, a valve is stuck closed or a strainer is clogged.
-It will also help to protect the system from over bleeding when the indicated conductivity does not display a change in value.
+It will also help to protect the system from over bleeding when the indicated blowdown volume does not display a change in value.
 The timeout function will display a visual alarm on the display but it will NOT turn off the relay.
 This time is displayed in Hours and Minutes.
 The maximum time allowed is 17 hours and 59 minutes.
 To disable this function set the Timeout time to 0.

-Touch the "CHANGE VALUE" button and use the keypad to enter the Timeout value in hours and minutes.
+• Touch the "CHANGE VALUE" button next to the Timeout value and use the keypad to enter the Timeout value in hours and minutes.
 Touch the OK button to accept.